swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 ## Proposed Solution + Detailed Design

-The high level design of this proposal revolves around a `Sendable` marker protocol (and an `UnsafeSendable` refinement), adoption of `Sendable` by standard library types, and a new `@sendable` attribute for functions.
+The high level design of this proposal revolves around a `Sendable` marker protocol, adoption of `Sendable` by standard library types, and a new `@sendable` attribute for functions.

 Beyond the basic proposal, in the future it could make sense to add a set of adapter types to handle legacy compatibility cases, and first class support for Objective-C frameworks.
 These are described in the following section.